Crimes, Championships and Big Time Sports at the University of Kansas

 In what was perhaps the biggest scandal in college sports history, all seven members of the “Kansas Ticket Gang” pleaded guilty to RICO Act indictments.
 Five went to prison—two were given probation for turning state’s evidence.

 About the Author(s)

-H. George Frederickson is the Edwin O. Stone distinguished professor of public administration at the University of Kansas, president emeritus of Eastern Washington University and editor-in-chief of the Journal of Public Administration Research and Theory.
+H. George Frederickson is an emeritus distinguished professor of public administration, retired after thirty years of teaching at the University of Kansas.
+He is also the retired president emeritus of Eastern Washington University at Cheney and Spokane, having served for ten years.
+He was founder and editor-in-chief of the Journal of Public Administration Research and Theory.
 He lives in Lawrence, Kansas.

 H. George Frederickson

 Bibliographic Info: ca. 15 photos, appendices, notes, bibliography, index